iga-g/todolist/README.md

 # todolist
-It's little todo project to train JS and Bootstrap
+It's a little todo project to train JS and Bootstrap